 Gate Crasher, for instance, is a time-based event where players must proceed through the checkpoint.
 Smash Attack, on the other hand, pits players against each other where they compete through checkpoints.
 Gymkhana is a stunt-based time trial mode where players need to perform doughnuts and jumps to garner points.
 Of the three, Gymkhana is easily the worst of the bunch, both to create in Playgrounds, and to play in any of the other modes.
 Fortunately, it looks incredible, which makes playing the mode all the better.

 Thanks to the game’s development cycle and its launch-day title status for both consoles, it only seems natural for it to run as well as it can on the upcoming consoles.
 Dirt 5 takes advantage of all system resources and takes about 20 seconds from launch to playing on the Xbox Series X. On current generation consoles (Xbox One), it takes around a full 2-minutes before it loads up completely.
 After several hours with the game, not a single frame drop was noted in its dynamic 4K mode on Series X – and it ran at a wonderfully smooth 60 fps.
 However, the game does feature noticeable screen tearing in this mode.
 Changing the mode increases framerates, but lowers quality; with the 120 fps mode looking the worst, but performing the smoothest.
 Hans and I both preferred the 4K 60fps mode on Series X, despite the screen tearing.

 Dirt 5’s incredible visual fidelity extends throughout the entire game.
 Where its performance stands out the most, however, is with the exceptional dynamic weather system.
 This system may seem trivial at first, but with games like Forza Horizon 4 taking weather to a whole new level for arcade racers, Dirt 5 brings it home with a truly fascinating integration.
 My guess is that the team at Codemasters took a few cues from Dirt Rally 2.0, where weather would fundamentally affect the driving experience.
 As a result, rain may change from light drizzle all the way up to torrential downpour; forcing players to change the way they drive.
 Similarly, snow can go from a seemingly negligent aesthetic as it falls on tarmac, all the way up to altering the way vehicles break and corner when the snow feels thick enough to require a plough.
 The beauty of it all, however, is this: the weather will sometimes pull a full 180 in a single 5-minute race!
 Many players might not even notice how clean and dry a road was by the time they finish a race, and the game is all the better for it.

 Dirt 5 is genuinely a pretty game.
-From its incredibly smooth frame rates, through to its detailed and intense 4K details; complemented by bright beautiful colours and a simple approach to racing and vehicles; all makes Dirt 5 truly feels like a game coming to the latest and greatest hardware.
+From its incredibly smooth 120fps mode, through to its detailed and intense 4K60 mode; complemented by bright beautiful colours and a simple approach to racing and vehicles; all makes Dirt 5 truly feels like a game coming to the latest and greatest hardware.
 The game looks way better in person than it does on YouTube too, and plays incredibly well.
 In time, the game can be upgraded with a whole bunch of new customisable options, and eventually, patched to enhance performance even more.
-It is honestly a great and fun game that encourages quick plug-and-play gaming more so than most single players titles, and is well worth it for any fan of arcade racing or the Dirt franchise.⠀
+It is honestly a great and fun game that encourages quick plug-and-play gaming more so than most single players titles, and is well worth it for any fan of arcade racing or the Dirt franchise